Last Updated on

-3. Reduce.
 It seems simple enough but just stop buying stuff you don’t need or think twice before you buy it.
 Use online websites like Get Buttoned Up, that give you organizational tips for decluttering your life.
 Start cleaning out that garage and use sights like eBay Classifieds (formerly, Kijiji) and FreeCycle.
 You can also start using something like a SodaStream instead of buying bubbly water all the time.
 This can really help reduce on your plastic usage, even if you are recycling.

-5. Green Cleaning.
 Easy, right?
 Well, it can be if you use products like ecoStore USA or stock up on vinegar and baking soda.
-Try hosting a green cleaning party and as a group with some eco-friendly cocktails or tea and cookies–make your own cleaners together!
-Did you know that in 1970 Arm & Hammer was the first sole corporate sponsor of Earth Day?
+Try hosting a and as a group with some eco-friendly cocktails or tea and cookies–make your own cleaners together!
+Did you know that in 1970 was the first sole corporate sponsor of Earth Day?
 You can use it for cleaning, exfoliates and polishing your silverware!

 Even if you decide to do one of the 10 things I have listed you’ll be off to a start and then it is up to you on how fast or slow you go in your green journey.
 Just begin and pat yourself on the back for making small changes.
 See a similar post on 10 ways to go green in 2010 for more ideas, links and inspiration.